The Which DIY Algorithm to Choose

 How much more insulin is delivered?

-There are times when automatic bolusing (AB or FreeAPS) really makes a big difference in blood glucose (BG) management:
+There are times when automatic bolusing (Loop Master with the Automatic Bolus dosing strategy or FreeAPS) really makes a big difference in blood glucose (BG) management:

 - Corrections: Insulin for corrections gets into your system faster.